-Example 2: SBPA students may have an interest in technology and e-commerce.
+Example 2: SBPA students may have an interest in Technology and E-Commerce.

-Students with this interest should contact the faculty advisor concerned for designing a course plan for them.
+Students with this interest should contact the faculty advisor concerned to design a course plan for them.

-Example 2: SBPA students may have an interest in a combination of business and science
+Example 3: SBPA students may have an interest in a combination of business and science

-Students would choose the Custom-Designed Concentration perhaps selecting twelve (12) upperdivision, semester credit hours from the College of Liberal Arts and Social Sciences and/ or College of Natural and Applied Sciences to further develop their interest.
+Students would choose the Custom-Designed Concentration perhaps selecting twelve (12) upper-division, semester credit hours from the College of Liberal Arts and Social Sciences and/ or College of Natural and Applied Sciences to further develop their interest.